Xolof/oophp/README.md

-### Redovisa repo för kursen oophp
+### Student repo for the course oophp

-Detta är ett repo som ingår i kursen oophp.
+This is a student repo for the course [oophp](https://dbwebb.se/kurser/oophp-v5).